Shaping future in the heart of Europe

 What are the living costs?

 The Czech Republic is a very affordable country.
-Quality of education is comparable to countries in the world and the living costs will not put you down 😉 Check the average expenses for yourself:
+Quality of education is comparable to countries in the world and the living costs will not put you down 😉 Average monthly expenses in EUR:

 Where will I live?